 It essential that children from dis-advantaged backgrounds benefit fully from our curriculum and are not discriminated against because they have not had the opportunities that their more advantaged peers may have.
 Pupil Premium funding is used to give children enrichment activities that will offer new experiences and enhance their learning.
 We have a Pupil Premium Feedback project where TAs give daily feedback to children and all vulnerable children are mentored by SLT members.
 Vulnerable children may also be included on class provision maps for additional Reading support.
+If appropriate, their school trips are funded; an example of this is the trip to The Globe Theatre where children have the opportunity to work with a Shakespearian actor.

-Staff Training:
+Staff Training